terrykwon/SendBird-JavaScript/web-widget/README.md

 If you wish to issue an `access_token` for your user, modify the `connect function` in `src/sendbird.js`.

-1. install npm
+1. Install npm

         npm install --save-dev

-2. modify files.
+2. Modify files.
-3. create bundle file.
+3. Create a bundle file.

         webpack -p